insightsengineering/locksmith/README.md

 The packages can be updated selectively by using the `--updatePackages` flag.

-Please note that `renv` might have saved the information in the input lockfile that the package should be downloaded from `CRAN`, `RSPM` or BioConductor repository, but at the same time the definition of that repository in the `renv.lock` header (in the `Repositories` section) might be missing.
+Please note that `renv` might have saved the information in the input lockfile that a package `P` should be downloaded from `CRAN`, `RSPM` or BioConductor repository, but at the same time the definition of that repository in the `renv.lock` header (in the `Repositories` section) might be missing.
-For such packages `locksmith` will try to check what is the newest available package version at [CRAN](https://cloud.r-project.org).
+In this case, `locksmith` will replicate seemingly undocumented `renv` behavior: the version of package `P` in the lockfile will be updated to the latest version found in any of the repositories **defined** in the lockfile.

 Please also note that `locksmith` will not verify whether the dependencies of some packages have changed - this means that the set of package names present in the lockfile will stay the same.